Character name: Blanche Hudson

 Henry Farrell (novel)

-Lukas Heller (screenplay) adapted by Henry Essex (uncredited)
+Lukas Heller (screenplay) adapted by Harry Essex as a play (uncredited)

 Score by: Frank DeVol